 “There’s nothing left for me in this world, and if there is, I certainly don’t deserve it.”

 The audio cut off as on-screen Thomas looked off camera and said something, still sobbing uncontrollably.
-He was handed a sheet of paper and the audio faded back in to whimpers as he glanced at it.
+He was handed a sheet of paper and the audio faded into whimpers as he glanced at it.
 He looked back at the camera, swallowed, and continued:

 “They say I need to read this too, so you — so I — can hear it when I wake up again: I, Thomas Platt, voluntarily agreed to undergo indefinite sessions of temporal suicide.
 I acknowledge that I am free to end consent at the end of any session, and that I will be required to complete a new consent form upon the completion of each.
 Similarly, I understand that my session durations will double in length with each renewal, beginning with my first session of six months starting today, August 17th, 2029.